rjiosum/PSR-3-Logger/README.md

 # PSR-3: Logger

-The main goal is to allow libraries to receive a `Psr\Log\LoggerInterface` object and write logs to it in a simple and universal way.
+The main goal of PSR-3 logger is to allow libraries to receive a `Psr\Log\LoggerInterface` object and write logs to it in a simple and universal way.
 For more details about PSR-3 Logger please visit [here](https://www.php-fig.org/psr/psr-3/)

+This project is just an example how to implement psr-3 logger, if you want to add logger in your project use monolog logger package.
+For more details please visit this [link](https://github.com/Seldaek/monolog)

 ### Prerequisites
 ```
   Make sure to use a version of php >= 7.3.9 (php -v).